Jacoby Jones (wide receiver, born 2001): Professional career

 After going unselected in the 2025 NFL draft, Jones signed with the Washington Commanders as an undrafted free agent.
 After recording three catches for 17 yards in preseason, he was waived on August 26, 2025, then re-signed to the practice squad the next day.
 The Commanders signed Jones to their active roster on November 11.
-He made his professional debut in the first NFL International game in Madrid against the Miami Dolphins, where he recored his first career receiption for 25 yards.
-The Commanders waived Jones on November 18, 2025.
+Jones made his professional debut in the first NFL International game in Madrid against the Miami Dolphins, where he recorded his first career reception for 25 yards.
+The Commanders waived Jones on November 18, and re-signed him to the practice squad two days later.
+On January 5, 2026, he signed a reserve/futures contract with the Commanders.
+On August 30, he was waived/injured and placed on injured reserve the next day after clearing waivers.
+He was released on September 9.